Mattress Sizes and Dimensions Guide

 Measuring 108 inches on all sides, or 9 feet by 9 feet, the Alaskan king is the largest mattress size produced.
 This is the bed of choice of parents who plan on co-sleeping with two or more children.

 Even couples who don’t need much personal space may find the Alaskan king bed suits them if they have differing sleep styles.
-The bed is large enough that one person can comfortably slip in one side without disturbing their partner on the other end of the bed.
+The bed is large enough that one person can comfortably slip on one side without disturbing their partner on the other end of the bed.

 What about Split Sizes?